trallard/pycon2020-azure-functions/docs/02_functions_intro.rst

 .. note:: The default time zone for Azure Functions is UTC.
 Depending on your timezone and purpose you might need to adjust this.

-The extension will create a `Python virtual environment <https://docs.python.org/3/tutorial/venv.html>`_ as well as a number of files for the function:
+The extension will create a `Python virtual environment <https://docs.python.org/3/tutorial/venv.html>`_ as well as several files for the function:

 .. code-block:: bash